dawelab/CDH_Distribution_In_Maize/7_GWAS/README.md

 ## Filter Hits
 Remove_CDH_Orthologs.
 These scripts are explained in doi: 10.1002/pld3.567 and serve to identify genes in chromosomes 1-10 of the genome that are orthologs to genes on each CDH and may cause mismapping and incorrect associations.
 1. This script identifies SNPs that overlap with transposable elements.
 The output is used to filter them.
+2. This script checks if the significantly associated SNPs are in genes that have orthologs on the CDH.